ISonets/BI_2021_HV6A_project/README.md

 # Sub-tasks:

-1)Analyze the available algorithms for performing de novo hybrid assembly of the human genome.
+1. Analyze the available algorithms for performing de novo hybrid assembly of the human genome.
-2)Perform hybrid de novo assembly with at least two alternative algorithms.
+2. Perform hybrid de novo assembly with at least two alternative algorithms.
 Compare the build quality in terms of NG50, NGA50.
-3)Predict assembly errors using the GRCh38 reference genome.
+3. Predict assembly errors using the GRCh38 reference genome.
-4)Search for the site of the HV6A insertion.
+4. Search for the site of the HV6A insertion.

 # Background: